TechWizardEngineer/00-Scraping_RamaJudicial/README.md

 # Scraping Rama-Judicial MVP

-This repo is the home for a scraping tool for judicial page of Colombia
+This repo is the home for a scraping tool for judiciary page of Colombia

 ## Content Table
 * [1.1 Project Structure](#project-structure)